ECO-INNOVATIONat the heart of European policies

 The European Union Environmental Technology Verification (EU ETV) Pilot Programme is a voluntary scheme launched by the European Commission with the Eco-innovation Action Plan to generate independent and credible information on new environmental technologies.
 The scheme verifies that environmental performance claims put forward by technology developers and vendors are complete, fair and based on reliable test results.
 The primary client target group for the Programme are small and medium sized enterprises (SMEs), although all developers and manufacturers are welcome to apply.

 The ETV Stakeholder Forum is the place where stakeholders interested in ETV can share views on the EU ETV pilot programme, advise the European Commission and Technical Working Groups on its implementation, contribute to its evaluation and way forward.
-This 4th edition of the ETV Stakeholder Forum will be dedicated to the presentation of the final results of the evaluation of the pilot programme and of the feasibility of potential options for the future of ETV.
+This 4th edition of the ETV Stakeholder Forum was dedicated to the presentation of the final results of the evaluation of the pilot programme and of the feasibility of potential options for the future of ETV.

 EU ETV evaluation and options for the future